OlegMakarenko/symbol-data-lib/README.md

 npm install
 ```

-Then, build and link the scripts to allow them to be run globally:
+Then, build the library and link the scripts to allow them to be run globally:

 ```bash
 npm run build
 npm link
 ```

-Next, you can run them globally:
+Next, you can run the data scripts globally:

 ```bash
 # Dump the mosaics collection from MongoDB.